sauravbanna/PostIt/README.md

 - As a user, I want to be able to have the option to either load the forum from file or create a new, empty one
 - As a user, I want to be able to be given the option to save my posts when closing the forum

-## Phase 4: Task 2

-Mon Mar 28 22:33:15 PDT 2022
-Added text post with title "I love gaming" to the gaming community.
-Mon Mar 28 22:33:33 PDT 2022
-Added the minecraft community to the forum.
-Mon Mar 28 22:34:02 PDT 2022
-Added image post with title "This is a laptop also" to the fortnite community.
-Mon Mar 28 22:34:12 PDT 2022
-Updated bio for user 3
-Mon Mar 28 22:51:04 PDT 2022
-Added user aUsername to the forum.
-Mon Mar 28 22:51:25 PDT 2022
-Subscribed aUsername to the gaming community.
-Mon Mar 28 22:51:30 PDT 2022
-aUsername added This is a Laptop to their disliked posts.
-Mon Mar 28 22:51:36 PDT 2022
-aUsername removed This is a Laptop from their disliked posts.
-Mon Mar 28 22:51:36 PDT 2022
-aUsername added This is a Laptop to their liked posts.
-Mon Mar 28 22:51:37 PDT 2022
-aUsername removed This is a Laptop from their liked posts.
-Mon Mar 28 22:52:07 PDT 2022
-Unsubscribed aUsername from the gaming community.
-Mon Mar 28 22:52:34 PDT 2022
-Event log cleared.

-## Phase 4: Task 3

-- I would like to remove the association between CommentsDisplay and Comment, as this can be achieved by just getting the comments from the post field of the CommentsDisplay class
-- Instead of having so many classes with an association to PostIt, I would like to instead use the Java Observer/Observable classes or create my own classes in order to implement an Observer pattern, so that the dependent classes can receive updates
--